nkohari/stash/README.md

 Gets the value stored at the specified key.

-## stash.set(key, value, callback)
+## stash.set(key, value, [callback])

 Sets the value stored at the specified key.
+If `callback` is specified, it will be called after the item is set.

 ## stash.dep(key, dependencies..., [callback])

 Declares that the value stored at `key` depends on values stored at the keys specified in `dependencies`.
 The `dependencies` may be either an array, or varargs, or a combination of both.
-If `callback` is specified, it will be called once the dependencies are created.
+If `callback` is specified, it will be called after the dependencies are created.

 ## stash.inv(keys..., [callback])